 Westchester Community College has always been known as a quality institution with an affordable tuition.
 Now, with this new program from the state, students who are eligible may attend for free (the scholarship covers tuition but not college fees or other expenses).

 - Meet the same residency requirements as other New York State financial aid programs.

-- Maintain a minimum GPA (details forthcoming).
+- Maintain a minimum GPA to meet federal and state guidelines.

 - After graduation, you are required to live in New York State for the same number of years as you received the scholarship while in school.
 But with all the exciting opportunities for further study and employment, we don’t think you’ll want to leave!
 If you’re thinking of going out of state for graduate school—that’s okay—just come back when you’ve earned your advanced degree to meet this requirement.

 With the Excelsior Scholarship, you and your family have peace of mind knowing your tuition bills are covered.
 This scholarship covers the difference between our tuition and what you qualify for from other sources like the Federal Pell Grant and New York State Tuition Assistance Program (TAP).
 Don’t worry—we’ll help you figure out the details.
 For now, make sure you apply for admission through the college, submit the FAFSA form, and connect with our Financial Aid Office.

 For students who transfer to a four-year college, the deal is even sweeter because SUNY and CUNY schools are all covered by the same Excelsior Scholarship.
 This means you could earn a bachelor’s degree tuition-free!
 Many of our students transfer to private colleges, which also offer generous financial aid packages that help students achieve their dreams of bachelor’s degrees.

 According to our records, a majority of Westchester Community College students come from households with income levels below $100,000, so they would be eligible for the Excelsior Scholarship.